zfletch/zhash-c/README.md

 // set key to val (if there is already a value, overwrite it) void zhash_set(struct ZHashTable *hash_table, char *key, void *val);

-// get the value stored at key (if no value, then return NULL) void *zhash_get(struct ZHashTable *hash_table, char *key);
+// get the value stored at key (if no value, return NULL) void *zhash_get(struct ZHashTable *hash_table, char *key);

-// delete the entry stored at key and return the value void *zhash_delete(struct ZHashTable *hash_table, char *key);
+// delete entry stored at key and return the value (if no value, return NULL) void *zhash_delete(struct ZHashTable *hash_table, char *key);

 // return true if there is a value stored at the key and false otherwise